-Part-time students complete the same quantity of work undertaken by full-time students, but this work is spread out over a longer period.
-Part-time study for the master's degree typically takes two years, instead of the usual one year.
+The University of Warwick welcome applications from students wishing to undertake the master's degree on a part time basis.
+Part-time students complete the same quantity of work undertaken by full time students, but this work is spread out over a longer period.
+Part-time study for the Masters degree typically takes two years, instead of the usual one year.

 The Department of History offers a high degree of flexibility in the construction of individualised programmes of part-time study.
 However, we recommend that part-time students follow the mandatory Theory, Skill, Method (TSM) module in the autumn term and one optional module in the spring term during their first year, to spread the workload as evenly as possible.
 This will mean that the course-specific core module and the second optional module are followed in the second year.
 (If students have external commitments which mean that a different structure is more appropriate, this can normally be accommodated.)